 However, before you start designing your menu for the week, you need to sort out your priorities.
 One of the things that make the development of a teenage diet so difficult is that adolescents have varied needs, which are dictated by their interests.
 For example, vegetarian athletes require more proteins from legumes and soy as these are the only dense enough to serve as a sufficient replacement for amino acids derived from meat.

 Teens are also extremely sensitive regarding their appearance, so you might need to plan a diet that would help them lose or gain weight.
-Acne is another factor that contributes a variety of issues to an adolescent’s life, and it’s a proven fact that a healthy diet can reduce the severity of this problem.
+Acne is another factor that contributes to a variety of issues in an adolescent’s life, and it’s a proven fact that a healthy diet can reduce the severity of this problem.